 Art directors may also be responsible for presenting projects to clients and executing revision requests.

-Earning a Degree to Become an Art Director
+Becoming an Art Director

-As you are working toward earning your art director degree, you should actively work on cultivating the key characteristics of successful professionals.
-In this field, leadership skills are essential.
-Art directors are responsible for managing teams of designers, and these teams are often comprised of people of differing personalities, backgrounds and cultural values.
-It is important to develop a rapport with everyone on your team, and to understand how to direct, motivate and inspire others.
-One way to practice this while in school is to start your own study group with classmates or assume a leadership position in a campus club.
+As the job title suggests, leadership skills are essential for any art director.
+Art directors are responsible for managing teams of designers that are often composed of people with diverse personalities, backgrounds and cultural values.
+Being able to develop a rapport with everyone on your team is just as important as understanding how to direct, motivate and inspire others.
+One way to build these skills while in school is to start your own study group with classmates or to assume a leadership position in a campus club.

 Other important characteristics for aspiring art directors include the following:

-Landing Your First Design Job
+3. Gain Art Director Experience: Landing Your First Design Job

-Even if you would like to establish your own design agency, you should plan on spending at least a few years working for someone else’s agency.
-The job of an art director is a high-level position that requires experience.
-For example, you might start your career by becoming a graphic designer in the advertising industry.
-In this capacity, you will focus on helping clients develop an attractive brand image that builds their companies.
+Even if you wish to establish your own design agency, you should plan on spending at least a few years working or interning for someone else’s agency, company or organization.
+The position of art director requires experience.
+For example, some art directors initially work as graphic designers or in digital media to develop their design skills.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.